Faculty Teaching Awards

 The Provost’s Award for Excellence in Teaching Freshmen: The Provost’s Award recognizes faculty who build community with first-year students by teaching 100-level freshmen classes.
 Exemplary faculty foster cura personalis (care of the whole person) in new students by providing necessary support and challenging them to become fully integrated into the Loyola community.

-Multiple (up to 4) Provosts’ awards will be given annually to include both junior and senior faculty.
+Multiple (1-2) Provosts’ awards will be given annually to include both junior and senior faculty.